Fully heavy pentaquarks: The Chromomagnetic Interaction Model

 In addition, we introduce another scheme to estimate the masses of pentaquark states.
 We separate the two-body chromoelectric effects out of the effective quark masses and generalize the chromomagnetic interaction model by writing the chromoelectric term explicitly \cite{Hogaasen:2013nca,Weng:2019ynva,Weng:2018mmf,Weng:2020jao} i.e.,

 where the omitted operator nullifies the color-singlet physical states, and

-This treatment has been successfully adopted in ref. \cite{Karliner:2014gca,Karliner:2016zzc,Karliner:2017qjm,Hogaasen:2013nca,Weng:2019ynva,Weng:2018mmf,Weng:2020jao}.
+This treatment has been successfully adopted in Refs. \cite{Karliner:2014gca,Karliner:2016zzc,Karliner:2017qjm,Hogaasen:2013nca,Weng:2019ynva,Weng:2018mmf,Weng:2020jao}.
 The parameters $m_{ij}$ and $v_{ij}$ are also determined from the experimental hadron masses.
 In this work, we label this method as the modified CMI model scheme.

 To estimate the masses of the $QQQQ\bar{Q}$ pentaquark states, we need some hadron masses as input to fit the effective coupling parameters $C_{ij}$, $m_{ij}$, and $v_{ij}$ \cite{Tanabashi:2018oca}.
 These conventional hadrons are listed in Table \ref{comp}.
 Because some of the heavy flavor baryons are not yet observed, we introduce the theoretical results in Refs. \cite{Weng:2018mmf,Godfrey:1985xj} as our input, and enclose the theoretical values of masses for these baryons with parentheses in Table \ref{comp}.